Dates for Summer Advising 2016 are Monday, June 20, Wednesday, June 22, or Friday, June 24.

 If you cannot attend in June:

 We do recommend Summer Advising; it will help you get off to a great start.
-But if you cannot attend Summer Advising, registration for classes can be handled either in person or over the phone with Dean Patrice DiQuinzio or Registrar Ashley Turlington any time after June 19.
-You will also attend a make-up session on August 26 that will cover the information from the sessions given in June.
+But if you cannot attend Summer Advising, registration for classes can be handled either in person or over the phone with Dean Patrice DiQuinzio or Registrar Ashley Turlington any time after June 20.
+You will also attend a make-up session in August that will cover the information from the sessions given in June.
 You can contact the Provost’s Office at 410-778-7206 to make a phone or in-person appointment with Dean DiQuinzio or Registrar Turlington.

 Information will be arriving by mail in early May.
 For general questions regarding Summer Advising, please contact the Provost’s Office at 410-778-7206.
 For issues with WebAdvisor login or other technical questions, please contact the Help Desk at 410-778-7777.